-ACTI-ONS Create strong commitment on the part of policy makers and employees.
-Resources scan.
-Proper estimation of O & M costs and budget accordingly.
-WEAKNESS W 2.1 Adequate planning for budget preparation is łacking.
+STRENGTH WEAKNESS ACTI-ONS S 2.1 New Budget Format developed, adequate training given to the concerned employees and budget for fiscal year: 2000/01 developed accordingly.
+W 2.1 Adequate planning for budget preparation is lacking.
+Create strong commitment on the part of policy makers and employees.
+S 2.2 This budget could be termed as a mix of traditional line item budget and program budget and tried to follow the concept of decentralization.
 W 2.2 Lack of fiscal discipline in the implementation of budget.
 W 2.3 Lack of variance analysis and taking appropriate actions.
 W 2.4 Revenue figures estimated are extremely optimistic and there are no clear justifications.
 W 2.5 Revenue Potentials are not explored fully.
-W 2.6 Gaps in infra support (unable to procure heavy machinery and equipment for SWM).
-W 2.7 O & M Budget is not sufficient and consequently SWM equipment are not maintained property.
+W 2.6 Gaps in infin support (unable to procure heavy machinery and equipment for SWM).
+Resources scan.
+W 2.7 O & M Budget is not sufficient and consequently SWM equipment are not maintained properly.
+Proper estimation of O & M costs and budget accordingly.
 W 2.8 Austerity measures are not adopted to control unproductive costs.
-Key Issue 2: Expenditure Planning/Budgeting STRENGTH S 2.1 New Budget Format developed, adequate training given to the concerned employees and budget for fiscal year: 2000/01 developed accordingly. could be termed as a mix I line item budget and rdget and tried to follow of decentralization.
-N M M
+W 2.9 Long-term or periodic Capital Budget or investment plans are nonexistent.

-Key Issue 3: Private Sector Participation (PSP) STRENGTH WEAKNESS ACTION S 3.1 Other municipalities of Nepal consider some PSP activities of KMC as success stories.
+STRENGTH WEAKNESS ACTION S 3.1 Other municipalities of Nepal consider some PSP activities of KMC as success stories.
 W 2.1 KMC board still has not approved the policy framework and guidelines.
 Create strong commitment on the part of policy makers and employees.
 S 3.2 PSP policy framework and guidelines are ready.
 W 2.2 KMC do not have a specific unit or department to handle PSP transactions.
 Create a new unit responsible to deal PSP activities with qualified human resources.
 W 2.3 There is no marketing budget allocated for PSP activities and there is no marketing plan as such.
 Allocate budget & draft a marketing plan.
 W 2.4 Lack of commitment and capability to evaluate and analyze the cost, benefit and sustainability of the projects.
 Create a new unit responsible to deal PSP activities with qualified human resources.